ansys/ansys-templates/doc/source/user_guide/templating.rst

 ------------------------

 It is likely that there are some files coming from the ``common/`` directory that you do not want included in your rendered template.
-To exlude files, you can take advantage of `cookiecutter hooks`_.
+To exclude files, you can take advantage of `cookiecutter hooks`_.

 Hooks are Python scripts that allow you to control the rendering process both before